hclivess/nado/README.md

 Yes.
 No mining, minting, block production happens in every node at once, based on the deterministic principles of the blockchain.
 This is possible because block production is separated from the consensual layer.
-This removes all the selfish miner incentives, which cause issues like mempool exclusion in traditional PoW systems.
+This removes all the selfish miner incentives, which cause issues like transaction exclusion in traditional PoW systems.

 ## What is NADO?